Object States and Change-Tracking

 The related objects do not have to be deleted in any special order (unlike in the database).

-You can detect Updates by observing notifications of changes.
+Updates by observing notifications of changes.
 Notifications are provided through the PropertyChanging event in property setters.
 When LINQ to SQL is notified of the first change to an object, it creates a copy of the object and considers the object a candidate for generating an

 For objects that do not implement INotifyPropertyChanging, LINQ to SQL maintains a copy of the values that objects had when they were first materialized.
 When you call SubmitChanges, LINQ to SQL compares the current and original values to decide whether the object has been changed.